Control Systems

 Light/Optical Light intensity Street lights, camera exposure

-Proximity Distance Parking sensors, phone screen off
+Proximity/Range Distance to objects Parking sensors, phone screen off, robotics

-Sound Audio level Voice assistants, noise monitoring
+Sound/Acoustic Audio level Voice assistants, noise monitoring

 Accelerometer Acceleration Smartphone orientation, airbag deployment